Meanwhile...

 But I scowled, folding my arms on my chest.
 "I positively hate it that I'm only sixteen!
 I have no fun!"

 Grandma hugged me and I was briefly smothered in silk and Parisenne cologne.
-"You will grow up fast enough, my little Tatiana!
+"You will grow up fast enough, my little Aurielle!
 Once you reach thirty-five you turn around once or twice, then you're fifty and in your crone years!"

 Paul was Grandma's longtime lover.
 She met him years ago at a Witches Rights Rally.
 He's one of those older guys who has taken care of himself his whole life, so that now in his sixties he was craggy handsome with lots of silver hair usually worn in a supple ponytail or a single braid, like a thick cable, down his back.
 Paul had a tall v-shaped body with an amazingly defined chest and back and wicked dark green eyes lit with his unique kicky sense of humor.
 He always reminds me of how Sean Connery looked in Medicine Man.
 Paul has the same sort of husky deep, musical voice and he always smells faintly and deliciously of old fashioned bay rum.
 Yeah, Paul Kazakov was a very hot guy, but instead of being a Scot he was Russian, originally from Minsk.
 I could definitely understand why Grandma adored him.